PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-07 17:03:02
+Last updated: 2024-04-07 17:04:15
-Random Quote: There are things out there that our little minds will never comprehend -
+Random Quote: Oh, come on.
+If you don't laugh, it just seems mean. - Barney Stinson